msm8916-mainline/qhypstub/README.md

 Since the other CPU core is not initialized yet, basically the entire flow repeats again, except that now TZ instructs the `hyp` firmware to boot directly in aarch64 state to the entry point specified by the kernel.
-The same repeats over and over again whenever a CPU was power-collapsed (e.g. because of CPUidle).
+The same repeats over and over again whenever a CPU was powered off (e.g. because of CPUidle).

 #### Booting in EL2
-With [qhypstub], we want to start a hypervisor/kernel directly in EL2, so that we can make proper use of the virtualization features built into the CPU.
+With [qhypstub], the hypervisor/kernel is supposed to boot directly in EL2.
+This will allow making use of the virtualization features built into the CPU.
 How do we do that?

-We cannot boot [LK (Little Kernel)] in EL2 because the execution state switch to aarch32 can only happen when switching to a lower exception level (here: EL2 -> EL1).
-Also, LK probably would not know how to deal with running at a higher exception level.
+[LK (Little Kernel)] cannot be booted in EL2 because the execution state switch to aarch32 can only happen when switching to a lower exception level (here: EL2 -> EL1).
+Also, LK does not know how to deal with running at a higher exception level.

 Instead, it is tempting to simply bypass TZ for the execution state switch entirely, and implement a HVC (Hypervisor Call) that would switch to a aarch64 hypervisor/kernel